mhcoffin/fugalist-docs/content/docs/tool/assignment-tab/bulk.md

 The top dropdown (initially blank) lets you pick any VST or Composite sound that you've defined.
 The **Apply** button assigns that sound to all the **visible** rows in the table.
-If any visible rows already have a sound assigned, it overwrites those assignments.
+If any visible rows already have a sound assigned, **Apply** overwrites those assignments.

 The _Defined_ and _Undefined_ buttons are additional filters: toggling _Defined_ off hides all the rows that have a sound already assigned.
 Similarly, toggling _Undefined_ off hides rows where no sound has been assigned.